Low degree Lorentz invariant polynomials as potential entanglement invariants for multiple Dirac spinors: Discussion and Conclusions

 Because of these properties the polynomials constructed by the method in this work are considered potential candidates for describing the entanglement of the spinor degrees of freedom in a system of multiple Dirac particles with either zero or arbitrary mass, or zero-mass with an additional coupling such as a Yukawa pseudo-scalar.
 Polynomials of this kind can be used to partially characterize qualitatively inequivalent forms of spinor entanglement as described in Ref. \cite{spinorent}.
 Such a characterization is not complete since only the disjoint orbit-closures of the invariance groups of the polynomials can be distinguished by the polynomials.
 Therefore there exist inequivalently spinor entangled states that cannot be distinguished by any set of polynomials of this kind.
 Moreover, as described in Ref. \cite{spinorent} for any set of polynomials that are invariant under the spinor representation of the proper orthochronous Lorentz group there exist spinor entangled states for which all the polynomials are zero.

 The general properties of the algebras of Lorentz invariant polynomials that are invariant, up to a U(1) phase, under evolution generated locally by arbitrary-mass Dirac Hamiltonians, by zero-mass Dirac Hamiltonians, or by zero-mass Dirac Hamiltonians with a Yukawa pseudo-scalar coupling were discussed.
-Any such algebra is generated by a finite number of polynomials but if these generators can be constructed by the method described in this work is not clear.
+Any such algebra is generated by a finite number of polynomials but if such a set of generators can be constructed by the method described in this work is not clear.

 In Ref. \cite{spinorent} it was descried how the absolute values of Lorentz invariant polynomials for two Dirac spinors can be extended to functions on the set of states that are incoherent mixtures, i.e., mixed states, through convex roof extensions \cite{lima,wakker,uhlmannn}.
 Convex roof extensions can be made also for the case of the polynomials constructed for multiple Dirac spinors in this work.
 Therefore such convex roof extensions can provide a partial characterization of the different types of multi-spinor entanglement of incoherent mixtures.
 These convex roof extensions are by definition identically zero for all incoherent mixtures of product states, i.e., for all separable states.